bplmaps/cartinal/guides/critical-intro-to-data/session-2/part-3.md

 * If we ask the computer to graph the coordinates directly onto the screen, that's called an **unprojected** presentation.
 *  However, oftentimes we'll want to choose a **projection** which transforms the source coordinates into rendered coordinates on the screen or page.
-* Projections allow us to see the earth's surface, which is curved, in two dimensions.
+* Projections allow us to see the Earth's surface, which is curved, in two dimensions.
 *  At smaller scales, like a single neighborhood, the projection doesn't make a huge difference, because there's not a lot of curvature in a small space.
-*  But at the global scale, a projection makes a *huge* difference in what we see, because the projection controls how the round earth is made flat.
+*  But at the global scale, a projection makes a *huge* difference in what we see, because the projection controls how the round Earth is made into a flat representation.

 ### Example: Goode Homolosine projection